 Why are fruit and vegetables so good for us?

-- Eating fruits and vegetables lowers the risk of developing many health conditions including high blood pressure, heart diseases, strokes, obesity and certain cancers.
+Eating fruits and vegetables is associated with lower risk of developing many health conditions including high blood pressure, heart diseases, strokes, obesity and certain cancers.

 Should people with diabetes cut back on fruit because of sugar content?

-- Managing diabetes has to do with managing your blood glucose, blood fats, blood pressure and your weight, and fruits and vegetables can play a positive role in all these.
+Managing diabetes has to do with managing your long-term blood glucose, blood fats, blood pressure and your weight, and fruits and vegetables can play a positive role in all these.

-- Portion size is very important when considering the biggest effects on your blood glucose levels so let’s look at this in more detail.
+Portion size is very important when considering the biggest effect of fruits on your blood glucose levels after eating so let’s look at this in more detail.

-- So, if you are looking to reduce your carb intake, with the aim to manage blood glucose levels, the advice is to reduce your intake of foods like ordinary fizzy drinks, cakes, biscuits, chocolate and other snacks.
+So, if you are looking to reduce your carb intake, with the aim to manage blood glucose levels, the advice is to reduce your intake of foods and drinks like ordinary fizzy drinks, cakes, biscuits, chocolate and other snacks.

-- When you have done that, you can then begin to look at reducing your portions of starchy foods starting with those that are highly processed and contain added fat, sugar and salt.
+When you have done that, you can then begin to look at reducing your portions of starchy foods starting with those that are highly processed and contain added fats, sugars and salt.

 Should people with diabetes avoid fruit juice?

-- That is why you are better off eating the actual fruit and avoiding juices.
-If you want to drink fruit juice, then my advice would be to limit it to a maximum of a small glass, once a day.
-And I cannot emphasise that enough, limit it to a maximum of 1 small glass a day because drinking more than that will only increase your blood glucose levels and make you gain weight.
+That is why you are better off eating the actual fruit and avoiding juices.
+If you want to drink fruit juice, limit it to a maximum of a small glass, once a day.
+Drinking more than that will only increase your blood glucose levels and make you gain weight.

-- Many people tend to have juice with their meals, but my advice would be if you have it with your meal then look at how to reduce the carbohydrate.
+If you drink juice with your a meal, look at how to reduce the carbohydrate in that meal.
 So, for example, if you usually have a couple of slices of bread with your breakfast, on the day that you decide to have a small glass of juice with your breakfast, you may be better off sacrificing one slice of bread to make room for the extra carbs from the juice.
-I’m not saying do this every day, but that is an option to ensure that you do not have to deal with high blood glucose levels as a result of the juice.
+You don't need to do this every day, but it is an option.
+And it will stop you having to deal with high blood glucose levels as a result of the juice.

 5-a-day: practical ways to reach the target.